 I get it!
 And I can see why, on the face of it, a wedding celebrant is expensive.

-At the time of writing (March 2018) I charge £600 to create and conduct a wedding ceremony within 30 miles of Worthing.
-One guy at a wedding fayre did a quick calculation and, incredulously, declared that my price worked out at £20 a minute for the ‘half an hour you’re standing up there!’…
+At the time of writing (November 2018) I charge £700 to create and conduct a wedding ceremony within 30 miles of Worthing.
+One guy at a wedding fayre did a quick calculation and, incredulously, declared that my price worked out at over £20 a minute for the ‘half an hour you’re standing up there!’…

 …Which is why I thought it might be time for a bit of myth-busting!